RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-19-openrov-assembly-challenges.markdown

 ###Parts That Work
 Image updates on the Beaglebone Black work flawlessly thanks to scripts written by [Brian Adams](https://github.com/BrianAdams) and [Dominick Fretz](https://github.com/BrianAdams).
 I can view images via the cockpit software and the camera, the LED lights are super-bright, and the lasers hold steady at 10cm apart.
 My fully assembled OpenROV passes the water submersion test.
 Yes, it’s waterproof, thanks to O-rings and silicon-based lubricant!

 What about the motors?
-The motors work, almost.
-I know that I missed a step, somewhere.
-And I need help from the OpenROV community to crack this puzzle.
+The motors work, almost...
 <!--more-->
 ###Problem Summary
 With the cockpit software running:
 If I turn on any of the three ESCs, two of my motors (vertical and port) start running at full blast.